+“Being an entrepreneur is neither a part-time job or a full-time job, it’s a lifestyle.”
 Entrepreneurs today are more than just revenue builders.
 They offer employment, better prospects and a new way of living to the younger generation.
 India too, is a witness to Entrepreneurial Development, as the young minds have more courage and are willing to take risks.
 They are huge contributors to the economy today.
 Successful Entrepreneurs like Ritesh Agarwal (founder of OYO), Akhilendra Sahu (Founder of ASTNT Technologies), Kavita Shukla (Founder and CEO of Freshpaper), etc. are enormous motivation to the youth.
-The Entrepreneurship Development Program in simple terms is a course that is designed to groom future entrepreneurs in every way.
+The entrepreneurship development program is made to develop and improve the abilities and potential of budding entrepreneurs and people who aspire to become entrepreneurs someday.
+In simple terms is a course that is designed to groom future entrepreneurs in every way.

-There are various aspects that affect entrepreneurs, like political factors, legal factors, taxation, labor market, infrastructure, etc. Tackling them is quite the Herculean task, and the Entrepreneurship Development Program offers just the aid and guidance essential to comprehend problems and implement solutions.
+There are various aspects that affect entrepreneurs, like political factors, legal factors, taxation, labour market, infrastructure, etc. Tackling them is quite the Herculean task, and the Entrepreneurship Development Program offers just the aid and guidance essential to comprehend problems and implement solutions.
 You see, every obstacle cannot be conquered by the ‘business acumen’.

-Influence of Entrepreneurship Development Program:
+Influence of Entrepreneurship Development Program

 Entrepreneurs are basically of two kinds:

-· The ones who are academically well informed
+- The ones who are academically well informed

-· The ones who are not
+- The ones who are not

 In both cases, entrepreneurs need to be groomed and refined, be it in the skills they already possess or the ones they need to develop.
 National Institute of Small Industry Extension Training (NISIET), Hyderabad described Entrepreneurship Development Program as “an attempt to develop a person as an entrepreneur through structural training”.
 Entrepreneurs are essential to the economy of the country and Entrepreneur Development Program’s proper refining, will result in supremacy in more than one ways:

-Ø There will be a genuine and profitable use of local resources.
+- There will be a genuine and profitable use of local resources

-Ø There will be more jobs openings, a serious need of the hour, ubiquitously.
+- There will be more jobs openings, a serious need of the hour, ubiquitously

-Ø With the usage of resources and people getting jobs, the per capita income will increase dramatically and will be an important factor for developmental purposes.
+- With the usage of resources and people getting jobs, the per capita income will increase dramatically and will be an important factor for developmental purposes

-Ø With the right aid, the capital formation will also improve, resulting in both personal and economic growth.
+- With the right aid, the capital formation will also improve, resulting in both personal and economic growth

-Ø Considering all the above factors, there will be a sense of monetary independence.
+- Considering all the above factors, there will be a sense of monetary independence.
 When there is healthy competition between local products (developed by the entrepreneurs), the need to import does not hold value.
 This also amplifies the feeling of nationality amongst the natives.

-Ø With more work possibilities and affluence, industrial ghettos will dwindle and there will be an up gradation in the standard of living.
+- With more work possibilities and affluence, industrial ghettos will dwindle and there will be an up gradation in the standard of living.

 The Entrepreneurship Development Program closely follows the skill set needed to stand on one’s feet as a successful entrepreneur and offers a course that will support the candidate in evolving as a better leader.
 Being an entrepreneur is not just about ‘being one’s own boss’.
-It requires a lot of vigor to face repeated failures and nerve to keep the faith of those working for him, intact.
+It requires a lot of vigour to face repeated failures and nerve to keep the faith of those working for him, intact.
 The Entrepreneurship Development Program aims to develop this moral strength and courage through the curriculum, apart from teaching the theoretical part of it.
 It has two goals to achieve as suggested by the program providers:

 The Entrepreneurship Development Program course, on the whole, builds up a process that explores the following fundamentals of entrepreneurship:

-§ The territorial set up required for running a successful venture.
+- The territorial set up required for running a successful venture

-- The right merchandise to be invested in and the steps that follow to set up the venture.
+- The right merchandise to be invested in and the steps that follow to set up the venture

-- Developing relations with the proper investors, advisors, buyers and subsequent sellers.
-Understanding of the market is the most important lesson this program aims to impart.
+- Developing relations with the proper investors, advisors, buyers and subsequent sellers Understanding of the market is the most important lesson this program aims to impart

-§ Preparation to face indefinite complications and possession of proper managerial skills in times of crisis.
+- Preparation to face indefinite complications and possession of proper managerial skills in times of crisis.

-- To help entrepreneurs reorganize their ideas and objectives.
+- To help entrepreneurs reorganize their ideas and objectives

-- To ensure that the entrepreneurs acquire fair communication skills.
+- To ensure that the entrepreneurs acquire fair communication skills

-- To develop a wider and more forward mindset regarding their business and always being open to fresh ideas.
+- To develop a wider and more forward mindset regarding their business and always being open to fresh ideas

 This kind of rigorous, thorough and taxing program like the Entrepreneurship Development Program requires a good institute and able guidance to make it worth the while.
 There is a surfeit of Institutes offering all kinds of Entrepreneurship Programs.
 It is extremely vital to select the right college with the right course material to make sure that the end results are truly rewarding.
 It should cover the fundamental topics of Law, Marketing, Finance, Strategy, Leadership, Operations, and Planning among others.